IndexReloaded is a page optimizer for WordPress.

 In the free version (without license key) splitting CSS (critical CSS above the fold, non-critical CSS below the fold) is not possible.

-With the licensed version, new information about the CSS or JS elements to be shot can be obtained from our website.
+With the licensed version, new information about the CSS or JS elements to be excluded can be obtained from our website.

-Why must particular CSS or JS be excluded from processing by IndexReloaded?
+Why must certain JS or CSS be excluded from processing by IndexReloaded?

-CSS or JS that is generated dynamically and contains constantly changing values can be processed, but it leads to the recreation of a CSS or JS file created by IndexReloaded.
+JS or CSS that is dynamically generated and contains constantly changing values can be processed, but it leads to the recreation of a CSS or JS file generated by IndexReloaded.

-Each time a page is loaded, it would lead to new processing and a large number of files on the server.
+This would lead to reprocessing and a large number of files on the server with every page load.

 On the other hand, the logic of certain page functions that are executed when a website is loaded is sometimes dependent on the exact position of Javascript in the HTML.
 JavaScript errors and/or incorrect displays occur if this is not the case.

-It concerns pop-ups such as cookie panels, it concerns video displays or certain menu solutions and other page elements provided by JS when a page is loaded.
+This concerns pop-ups such as cookie panels, video displays or specific menu solutions, and other page elements provided by JS when a page loads.

 Which CSS or JS elements does IndexReloaded always exclude from processing?

-jQuery, inline scripts with type=”application/ld+json” or type=”text/html” and inline scripts marked as [CDATA[ are not processed.
+jQuery, inline scripts with type=”application/ld+json”, type=”text/template” or type=”text/html”, and almost all inline scripts marked as [CDATA[ are not processed.

-Scripts and CSS from external websites are also not processed, however they are taken into account in the grouping of CSS files.
+Scripts and CSS originating from external websites are also not processed; however, they are taken into account in the grouping of CSS files.

 In the current plugin version it is possible that jQuery is not recognized and not excluded.
 In this rather rare case, jQuery should be explicitly excluded from processing in the plugin settings via the list of elements to be excluded.